BeamNG/BeamNGpy/README.md

 ## Usage

 **DISCLAIMER:** If you are using an older version of `beamngpy` and BeamNG.tech, please follow the instructions of the corresponding `README` file (for example, [1.27.1 instructions](https://github.com/BeamNG/BeamNGpy/tree/v1.27.1)).
-If you are using the latest version of BeamNGpy, continue following the instructions located in this README file.
+If you are using the latest version of BeamNGpy, continue following the instructions located in the repository [README file](https://github.com/BeamNG/BeamNGpy).

 The library can be imported using `import beamngpy`.
 A short usage example setting up a scenario with one vehicle in the West Coast USA map